click here to go direct to the translation

 “Travelers, there is no path, paths are made by walking.
 You must make the path as you walk.”

-Thus it is time for a written interpretation of the Yoga Sutras which is based on the original and traditional mountain yogi teachings which is not dependent upon written words, but rather is experientially (practice) and process oriented; which is not nature negative, but receives its teachings naturally in harmony with shakti; which is not life negative; which is not top heavy , but heart wise; and which instead of suppressing the heart through functions of intellect and will (ego), the practitioner is pointed toward the end of such a futile conflict where eventually the heart and mind are placed in harmony, in a paradigm in which they do not conflict but are synchronized and united as one.
+It is not based on negation nor repression, and thus, is not nature negative.
+Rather the practitioner receives its teachings naturally in harmony with shakti.
+Hence, it is not life negative nor top heavy, but heart wise; and which instead of suppressing the heart through functions of intellect and will (ego), the practitioner is pointed toward the resolution of such a futile dualistic confusion, where eventually the heart and mind are placed in harmony, in a paradigm in which they do not conflict but are synchronized and united as one process.
+In that context it is not a paradox to say that one is fully engaged and unattached top the fruits of one's actions simultaneously.

 If we are to rightly understand with integrity, "yoga", in terms of evolution, then one must remain true to the purpose of yoga. and yogic values.
-In short the technology, processes, and practices of the means of yoga will necessarily change in time, place, and changing conditions, but the values, principles, and goal of yoga remains the same unless the yoga becomes perverted, the word made meaningless, or it becomes hi-jacked and co opted.
+In short the technology, processes, and practices of the means of yoga will necessarily change in time, place, and changing conditions, but the values, principles, and goal of yoga remains the same, unless the yoga becomes perverted, the word made meaningless, or it becomes hi-jacked and co opted.
 Yoga then is a process of integration or joining together what has become separate, fragmented, and disparate parts of "Self" to realize the whole.
 As such it is the process of moving from corruption into a profound Integrity -- moving from the noise of stress and discordance into the sublime symphony where all obstructions and blockages have dissolved (citta-vrtti nirodha).
 The point is that it is a process oriented practice, rather than a goal oriented practice.
 The practitioner moves into alignment from being present and then deepening that experience while simultaneously experiencing sacred presence.

 To reiterate when we refer to Patanjali's yoga. it does not mean that Patanjali invented yoga, rather it refers to the system of Yoga which Sri Patanjali outlined in his compendium which is now widely known as the Yoga Sutras.
 This type of yoga is generally called Raj Yoga as compared to bhakti yoga, karma yoga, jnana yoga, hatha yoga, tantra yoga, and laya yoga, etc.